 It’s high time the West ends its stomach-churning doublespeak on Palestine

-No, Israel does not have the “right” to “defend itself’ against a population living under its occupation.
+No, Israel does not have the ‘right’ to ‘defend itself’ against a population living under its occupation.

 On November 15, after long negotiations and four failed attempts to reach a consensus, the United Nations Security Council finally adopted a resolution on what it calls the “Israel-Palestine crisis”.